 This renders the top paid tiers seemingly out of reach for small to medium-sized businesses, leading to a perceived mismatch between price and quality.
 For instance, customers desire data visualization capabilities across all plans, rather than solely in the Enterprise plan.

 Contrary to its proclaimed ease of use, customers note a steep learning curve due to the platform’s abundance of features that require mastery.
-Notably, the absence of built-in time tracking functionality further adds to the initial learning curve, as newcomers must navigate specific templates and establish organizational practices manually.
+Notably, the absence of built-in time-tracking functionality further adds to the initial learning curve, as newcomers must manually navigate specific templates and establish organizational practices.

 - Customizable Dashboards